mrcs22/nestjs-base/README.md

 # NestJS Base Project Template
 ### This project serves as a template for a base project using NestJS.

+### TO DO
+- [ ] Export mocked module to simplify tests setup
+- [ ] Add user picture ralation and handle picture upload

 #### Setup
 To set up the project, follow these steps: